salzmanlab-admin/DEEPEST-Fusion/README.md

 - java
 - R 3.5.1
 - Trim Galore!
 0.4.4
-# sMACHETE main script
+# DEEPEST-Fusion main script

-All computational steps including any alignment step required for running sMACHETE has been packaged in a single JSON file "sMACHETE_pipeline.json".
-This script can be run on any local cluster using an input JSON file that provides the paths for reference index files and input RNA-seq file.
+All computational steps including any alignment step required for running DEEPEST-Fusion has been packaged in a single JSON file "DEEPEST-Fusion_pipeline.json".
+This script can be run on any local cluster using an input JSON file that provides the paths for reference index files and input RNA-seq files.
 To run the script, Rabix toolkit should be pre-installed on the local cluster.
 # Genome files

 All Bowtie2 reference index files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) have been pre processed and are available for human GRCh38 assembly.

 # Input file

-All input parameters required for running sMACHETE JSON script should be provided via an input JSON file "sMACHETE_input.json".
+All input parameters required for running DEEPEST-Fusion JSON script should be provided via an input JSON file "DEEPEST-Fusion_input.json".
 The following parameters should be set in the input JSON file:

 - Bowtie2 index files for the reference genome
 - Bowtie2 index files for the regular junctions